CHOOSING A QUALIFIED DOCUMENT EXAMINER

 -The Forensic Sciences Foundation, Inc.

 Training must be considered the single, most important factor in determining competency.
 There is no academic institution that currently confers a degree that certifies competency in Forensic Document Examination.
 According to the American Board of Forensic Document Examiners (ABFDE), it takes TWO years of full-time training in a recognized document laboratory to qualify a trainee to a level of only minimal competence.
 Training should include the study of all aspects of questioned documents and expertise is gained only with the examination of thousands of documents in a variety of cases.

 Experience and Full-Time Practice

 The qualified examiner works at the profession full-time.
 Trying to practice this profession on a part-time basis makes it extremely difficult, if not impossible, to maintain proficiency and stay abreast of the latest developments in the field.
 To be fully competent, a document examiner must be exposed to large numbers of cases over a period of years on a full-time basis.

-The American Board of Forensic Document Examiners (ABFDE) is the ONLY recognized national certifying body of forensic document examiners.
-While there are other boards that claim to certify document examiners, those boards were not sponsored (nor are they recognized) by the American Academy of Forensic Sciences or the American Society of Questioned Document Examiners.
-The ABFDE was organized in 1977 and, at present, certifies less than 200 active Diplomates within the U.S. and Canada.
+The American Board of Forensic Document Examiners (ABFDE) is the ONLY national certifying body of forensic document examiners that was founded with “seed” money from the federal government and initially recognized and sponsored by the American Academy of Forensic Sciences and the American Society of Questioned Document Examiners.
+The ABFDE was organized in 1977 and, at present, certifies less than 120 active Diplomates within the U.S. and Canada.